Auto Accidents Caused By Defective & Dangerous Roads

 - Drivers are more likely to enter exit ramps with rounded corners than exit ramps with sharp corners due to the fact that it is easier for drivers to recognize the changing road when there is a noticeable turn rather than a more gradual change.

-Hire An Experienced Law Firm You Can Trust
+Hire a San Diego Law Firm You Can Trust

-At The McClellan Law Firm, our San Diego car accident attorneys remain committed to providing each client we take on with the experienced and knowledgeable legal representation required in their time of need.
-We have secured more than 120 verdicts and settlements in excess of $1 million each, and will continue to fight to achieve the outcome our clients deserve.
+At The McClellan Law Firm, our San Diego defective road attorneys remain committed to providing each client with the knowledgeable legal representation required in their time of need.
+We have secured more than 140 verdicts and settlements in excess of $1 million each, and will continue to fight to achieve the outcome our clients deserve.

 Give us a call at (619) 215-1488 to discuss your case with a member of our firm, or request a free consultation today by filling out our online form.